pfgithub/threadclient/CONTRIBUTING.md

 Start build watcher:

 ```
-yarn workspace threadreader-ui-web dev
+yarn workspace threadclient-ui-web dev
 ```

 Threadclient can now be visited at `http://localhost:3004`.

-To log in locally, after giving threadreader access to reddit, edit the url from `https://thread.pfg.pw/…` to `http://localhost:3004/…`.
+To log in locally, after giving threadclient access to reddit, edit the url from `https://thread.pfg.pw/…` to `http://localhost:3004/…`.

 Note: imgur preview is not supported on localhost.
-To test imgur support, add an entry to your /etc/hosts file eg `127.0.0.1 threadreader`, and access threadreader during development from `http://threadreader`.
+To test imgur support, add an entry to your /etc/hosts file eg `127.0.0.1 threadclient`, and access threadclient during development from `http://threadclient`.

 Check code before commit: